chetzkmr/HR-Analytics-Attrition/README.md

 The project explores various aspects of attrition, including overall attrition rates, gender distribution, correlation with factors such as overtime and performance rating, department-wise attrition, job roles, distance from home, education field, years in current role, marital status, age range, and income levels.

 ## Data Source:
 The analysis is based on a dataset containing relevant information about employees, such as demographic details, job roles, performance ratings, years of service, income, and attrition status.
-The dataset is sourced from the company's HR records.
+The dataset is sourced from Learnbay company's HR records.

 ## Analysis Highlights: